raspofabs/spicy/docs/spicy_spec/stakeholder_needs.md

   sufficient duration, you either renumber the levels multiple times, or you stop caring and end up with level numbers  like "level 2, level 3, level 1, level 3b, level 5, level 8, level last, level 7."
-- Link: a link is a reference to another Spec Element for some purpose.
+- **Link:** a link is a reference to another Spec Element for some purpose.
   Stakeholder Needs must be broken down or refined into Stakeholder Requirements.
   For traceability and to verify consistency and completeness, there must be links pointing from Stakeholder Needs to Stakeholder requirements.
   Links have consistency requirements too.
   Each Stakeholder Need must link to at least one Stakeholder Requirement as implemented by, and each Stakeholder Requirement must link to at least one Stakeholder Need as implements.
+- **Qualification relevance:** Each element can contribute toward the use-cases of the tool.
+  If they do, then they become qualification relevant, and form the basis of the outcome for documentation validity checks.
-- Cases: in test specs, there are test cases.
+- **Cases:** in test specs, there are test cases.
   These are the cases considered when verifying the requirement is fulfilled.
-- Results: in test specs, each test case needs the test results.
+- **Results:** in test specs, each test case needs the test results.
   These are used to validate the implementation.
   They should be present, but could be deferred to an external result source.